Our War Amputee Members

 long history – stretching more than 100 years – is a testament to the tireless efforts of the members who built the Association, and its many unique programs, from the ground up.

-Our collection of biographies is an evolving document and only a preview of the many dedicated members who contributed to The War Amps over the years.
+Our collection of biographies is evolving and only a preview of the many dedicated members who contributed to The War Amps over the years.